-8.4 Customer Request Management System (CRMS)
+8.3 Customer Request Management System (CRMS)

-Council's customer request system (CRMS) will be used to report and record customer/public requests related to Council assets, including playgrounds.
+Council's customer request system (CRMS) will be used to report and record customer/public requests related to Council assets, including buildings and structures.
 Customers can log a request online, or phone the request into customer service, who log the request on the customer's behalf.
 The request is then assessed by the responsible member of staff, and work scheduled accordingly.
 Once the request is complete, Council staff will notify the customer.